This website contains imagery which is only suitable for audiences 18+.

 How long do the results of Jaw Augmentation last?

-• The longevity of Jaw Augmentation results depends on the type of procedure.
-Surgical procedures, such as Genioplasty or jaw implants, provide more permanent results, while non-surgical options like dermal fillers or muscle relaxant injections offer temporary improvements that may require periodic touch-ups to maintain the desired appearance.
+• Surgical procedures, such as Genioplasty or jaw implants, provide more long-term results, while non-surgical options like volumising or wrinkle treatments offer temporary changes that may require periodic touch-ups to maintain the desired appearance.

 Are there any risks or complications associated with Jaw Augmentation?

 • As with any medical procedure, there are potential risks and complications associated with Jaw Augmentation.
-Some common risks include infection, bleeding, anaesthesia complications, and scarring.
+Some risks include infection, bleeding, anaesthesia complications, and scarring.

-• Additionally, there may be risks specific to the chosen procedure, such as; implant displacement, nerve damage, or adverse reactions to injectable treatments.
-Discussing these risks with Dr Watts during the consultation process is essential to making an informed decision.
+• Additionally, there may be risks specific to the chosen procedure, such as; implant displacement, nerve damage, or adverse reactions to treatments.

 Can Jaw Augmentation procedures be done in conjunction with other facial surgeries?